forestgrape/coronavirus/index.md

 * [next steps](#next-steps)

 ### overview
-While there are possible explanation for many epidemiological observations for the Covid-19 spread - especially latitude preferences - by the gradient of warm and humid to cold and dry indoor air.
+While there are possible explanations for many epidemiological observations of the Covid-19 spread - especially latitude preferences - by the gradient of warm and humid to cold and dry indoor air.
 Because cold and dry air likely increases both the [airborne transmission](#model) and decreases the [mucus clearance](#decreased-mucus-clearance).
 Air pollution (-> [decreased mucus clearance](#decreased-mucus-clearance)) and increased public transport (-> increased spread) could contribute to the preference for cities of Sars-CoV-2.
 However some regional patterns fall through these reasons:
 * in Switzerland not only the highest prevalence but also the highest death rates are observed in Geneva (GE) and Ticino (TI), areas which have few cattle farming.
 On the other hand areas, where cattle farming is widespread across the entire area, seem to have increased resistance: only a couple of deaths and few cases are recorded in the cantons LU, AI, AR, OW, UW, AG, TG.
 * Spain: In communities where cattle farming is common (Galicia, Basque Country and La Rioja)[to be confirmed], the death rate is lower and the recovery rate higher than in Central Spain.
 * Across the world no Covid-19 hotspot has been observed in regions with a lot of cattle farming.
 Teheran, Wuhan, Madrid, Mailand and New York are not known as cattle farming regions.